Getting your Trinity Audio player ready...

 On the patient side, does the system work with mobile devices such as tablets?
 The ability to communicate with the patient via text or email, or the ability to schedule patient appointments in the EHR saves valuable time and effort in the administration of the medical practice.
 Having integrated mobile technology can also help practices to implement telemedicine, which would allow them to give the care to even more patients (i.e., those with limited mobility).

 Although similar systems are equipped to handle similar tasks, they do so in a plethora of different ways, on unique device operating systems and across screens of varying sizes and resolutions.
 Therefore, when a medical provider identifies a new system that they want to be connected to an existing system, the task of figuring out where the bits and bytes of data will go begins for EHR developers.
-The EHR vendor has a long effort ahead to deliver a complete system where interoperability of all the parts behind the scene creates a presentation which meets market expectations.
+The EHR vendor has a long effort ahead to deliver a complete system where the interoperability of all the parts behind the scene creates a presentation that meets market expectations.

 How To Maintain Forward Progress with Your EHR Provider